coq/coq/doc/sphinx/proof-engine/detailed-tactic-examples.rst

 terms.
 If there is no match, we are at a leaf: return the corresponding constructor (here ``f_const``) applied to the term.

-Error messages:

-#. quote: not a simple fixpoint
+.. exn:: quote: not a simple fixpoint

    Happens when ``quote`` is not able to perform inversion properly.

 Introducing variables map